parappayo/book-notes/README.md

 Topics are roughly organized from more general / soft skills to more technical / hard skills.
 The idea is to drill down starting from the manager's perspective into the realm of building stuff.

+The years listed by each book are typically for the first edition even if that is not the edition that I read.

 ## Leadership & Communication

 * Leading Teams (J. Richard Hackman, 2002, Harvard Business Review)